CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Experimental Design

 \subsection{Repair Approaches}

-We employ two repair approaches in our experiments.
-The first is a Baseline repair approach which uses a basic prompt to instruct the LLM to repair the policy.
-The Baseline receives the complete faulty policy, the requests that must be allowed and denied, and a generic repair instruction, where the model needs to identify faulty statements within the policy and repair them.
-The second is the Fault Localization guided approach, which is the crux of our framework and described in detail in Section~\ref{sec:meth}.
+We employ two approaches: first, a baseline repair approach that uses the basic prompt to instruct the LLM to repair a faulty policy.
+The baseline receives the complete faulty policy, the requests that must be allowed and denied, and a generic repair instruction, where the model needs to identify faulty statements within the policy and repair them.
+Second, a Fault Localization guided approach, described in detail in Section~\ref{sec:meth}, which represents the core contribution of CloudFix.
+The baseline serves as an ablation to isolate the impact of Fault Localization.
 We maintain the same user and system prompts for both approaches to ensure that the quality of the prompts does not confound the results.

-Another important factor that influences repair accuracy is the size of the request.
-We use Algorithm \ref{alg:policy-request-generator} to generate \texttt{10}, \texttt{20}, \texttt{30}, and \texttt{50} request sizes.
-To increase the complexity of the requests, we ensure that each request targets a unique resource–resource-action-condition-principal pair.
-Furthermore, our dataset exhibits a higher proportion of must-allow requests compared to must-deny requests, as shown in Table~\ref{tab:dataset-stats}.
-This distribution reflects realistic cloud usage patterns where most access requests are operations that must be allowed by access control policies.
+Request size is another key factor that influences repair accuracy.
+Using Alg.~\ref{alg:policy-request-generator}, we generate request sets of size \texttt{10}, \texttt{20}, \texttt{30}, and \texttt{50}, where each request targets a unique resource–action–condition–principal combination to increase complexity.